Back in Texas, Briles returns to coaching in the small time

 The investigation led to 105 recommendations for the school to reform its Title IX process and the world's largest Baptist university is still waiting for the outcome of an NCAA investigation into the case.

 It was a humiliating ending for Briles, a legend in Texas coaching.
 He was a high school coach for 21 seasons, among those credited with introducing versions of the spread offense to Texas high school ball, before becoming a Texas Tech assistant in 2000, and later the head coach at Houston and Baylor.
-He won four state championships in a seven-year span at Class 4A Stephenville, about a two-hour drive from his tiny hometown of Rule in the Texas Panhandle.
+He won four state championships in a seven-year span at Class 4A Stephenville.

 Briles, who received $15 million from Baylor to settle his contract, got a "lot of no's" when trying to get back into coaching before his first real opportunity, a semipro team in Italy with players ranging in age from 16 to 43, many who openly smoked and drank after late-night practices.

 And then Mount Vernon's previous coach left in May for his alma mater.
-Briles, then still about 5,300 miles away in Italy, was initially contacted by a woman living in Mount Vernon who had worked with him in Baylor's football office.
-Briles is now in a "Texas Treasure" town just off Interstate 30 about 100 miles east of Dallas and about 80 miles from the Arkansas line.
+Briles, still in Italy, was initially contacted by a woman living in Mount Vernon who had worked with him in Baylor's football office.
+Briles is now in a "Texas Treasure" town just off Interstate 30 about 100 miles east of Dallas.

 "He's took some licks," Ramsay said.
 "Think about what he's been through.
 Let's just say 99 percent chance that he's innocent, has he paid a price for that one percent?
 Yeah, sure has.
 I think it's good to be able to be in a position to give him, not necessarily another chance, but give him another swing.
 It might not be the last chance."

-"The people in town are truly excited and looking forward to seeing what will develop," said Reeves, whose father graduated high school with Meredith.
-"I probably only know of six or seven people that have been outspoken."

-Some parents are even talking about the benefits of having such a well-known coach: Possible scholarships and exposure for their young athletes, both in football and other sports.

-McCullough, a former coach and teacher in the district who returned as superintendent a year ago, anticipated some of the negative reaction, especially on social media from outside town.
-He said the response he has gotten locally has been genuine excitement about the upcoming season.
+McCullough, a former coach and teacher in the district who returned as superintendent a year ago, said the response he has gotten locally has been genuine excitement about the upcoming season.

 "What my hope and desire is, that he's going to come here and fall in love with this place, and the kids and our community, and that he would want to stay long term," McCullough said.
 "But I also know that, no different than you or I, we don't know what's going to happen tomorrow. ...